Category Archives: German Royals

 Over the years, Ernst August (V) has had several controversial incidents.
 In 2000, he was photographed urinating on the Turkish Pavilion at Expo 2000 in Hanover, Germany causing a diplomatic incident when the Turkish embassy accused him of insulting the Turkish people.
 In 2004, he was convicted of aggravated assault and causing grievous bodily harm after beating a German man in a nightclub in Kenya.

 In 2004, Ernst August (V) signed over to his elder son Ernst August (VI ) his German property, including Marienburg Castle, Calenberg Castle, the Princely House at Herrenhausen Gardens and some forests near Blankenburg Castle.
 Since then, the younger Ernst August has taken over many representative tasks on behalf of his father.
 Ernst August (V) initially remained in charge of the family assets in Austria.
-However, in 2013, due to negligence, he was removed as chairman of a family foundation based in Liechtenstein which holds the properties near Gmunden, Austria, the Hanovers’ main residence in exile after 1866 when their Kingdom of Hanover was annexed by Prussia.
+In 2013, due to negligence, Ernst August (V) was removed as chairman of the family foundation that controls the family assets.
 His elder son Ernst August (VI) was made the chairman of the family foundation.
 Due to disputes over the family assets, Ernst August (V) declared his intention to withhold consent for his elder son’s marriage which he did not attend.

 Ernst August (V) at the wedding of his son Christian, 2018; Credit – www.zimbio.com